 Chin goes on to provide a snapshot of each of the five reasons, which include:

 Rise of Asia-Pacific’s billionaires — “Wealth is being created in the Region at an unprecedented pace.”, Chin writes.
-He explains that: “The combined wealth in the Region totalled US$1.145 trillion in 2013.
-Some of this wealth is in generational transition as Asia’s tycoons are handing over their empires to their largely western-educated children.
+He explains that: “The combined wealth in the Region counted US$1.145 trillion in 2013.
+Some of this wealth is in generational shift as Asia’s tycoons are handing over their empires to their largely western-educated children.
 The bamboo network which has been an impenetrable barrier around the tycoons may soon change as the generational handover completes.”

 Rise of Asia-Pacific’s multinationals — “Driven by strong domestic markets and endowed with richly resourced lands, Asia-Pacific’s Fortune companies are growing in numbers”, as Chin outlines.